bushome/curseforgeprojectupdatemonitor/README.md

   binary name from a different folder, matching on the full path is what tells Aberration's process apart from every other map's. `runCmdPath` and `processPath` can both be relative to the monitor exe's own folder (same rule as `batFilePath` above) if that's more convenient than typing full paths.
+You just need to rename them runab.cmd, runast.cmd, runcenter.cmd etc if you want to keep everything contained in the same working directory.
 - On a detected crash it just re-runs `runCmdPath` as-is (same as double-clicking it) and logs it — no broadcast bat, no other side effects.
 Your `run.cmd`'s own `start` command handles backgrounding the actual server process, exactly like a